Skip to content

 Spreadsheet anonymization

-What this CSV and Excel sanitizer can mask
+What can this CSV and Excel sanitizer mask?

 Sanitize Data is built for people who need to anonymize spreadsheet data before it leaves their team.
 It looks for common sensitive patterns in CSV and Excel files, then gives you a chance to confirm every column before download.